osirrc/jig/README.md

 ### init
 The purpose of the `init` hook is to do any preparation needed for the run - this could be downloading + compiling code, downloading a pre-built artifact, or downloading external resources (pre-trained models, knowledge graphs, etc.).

-The script will be executed as `./init --json <json>`  where the JSON string has the following format:
+The script will be executed as `./init <json>`  where the JSON string has the following format:
 ```json5
 {
   "version": "<version>" // the version string (i.e. commit id, version string, etc.)